mayank-dudhatra/Git-Task/git_task_list_02.md

    git stash drop
    ```
    ```
-   Explaination :- git stash: Temporarily saves (or stashes) the changes made in the working directory and staging area, then reverts the files to the last committed state.
+   Explaination :- git stash: The git stash command is used to temporarily save changes you've made to your working directory without committing them.After stashing, your working directory is reset to match the last commit.

    git stash apply: Applies the most recent stash (stash@{0}) back to the working directory without removing it from the stash list.